NishanthPrasath/NishanthPrasath/README.md

 I see data as more than just numbers – it's a powerful force that can unlock a world of possibilities and make a significant difference.
 I'm continually on the lookout for opportunities to contribute to data-centric projects that tackle real-world challenges and create a positive impact.

-Currently, I'm pursuing a Master of Science in Information Systems at Northeastern University to further expand my knowledge and stay at the forefront of the ever-evolving data landscape.
+Currently pursuing a Master of Science in Information Systems at Northeastern University to further expand my knowledge and stay at the forefront of the ever-evolving data landscape.
 I'm also delving deeper into advanced concepts in data engineering and machine learning, keeping pace with the latest trends in the Data & AI space.

 ### 🛠️ **Tech Stack**